Matt Coppinger

 2. Identity Trust

 Device trust tells you the machine is clean.
-Identity trust tells you the person is who they claim to be - and that they should have access to what they're requesting.
+Identity trust tells you the person is who they claim to be - and that they should actually have access to what they're requesting.

 • Multi-factor authentication (MFA) - required for every access attempt, not just initial login

-• Conditional access policies - grant or deny access based on context: device compliance, location, risk score, time of day
+• Conditional access policies - grant or deny based on context: device compliance, location, risk score, time of day

 3. Network Trust

-• Instead of tunnelling all device traffic through the corporate network, you tunnel only the traffic for specific approved applications
+• Instead of tunnelling all device traffic through the corporate network, you tunnel only traffic for specific approved applications

 • Each application gets its own encrypted tunnel to its specific backend resource

-• The user never sits "on the network" - they have access to individual services, nothing more
+• The user never sits "on the network."
+They have access to individual services.
+Nothing more.

-Other network-level zero trust controls include:
+Other network-level controls worth implementing:

 4. Application Trust